ZhanPascal/CSTracker/README.md

 > An esports tracking platform for League of Legends — player profiles, tournaments, teams, and official competitive data in one place.

 CSTracker lets you look up any League of Legends player by their in-game name and tag to view their ranked stats, champion mastery, and profile details.
-The platform is being extended to cover community tournament creation, official competitive events, and full team management.
+The platform also covers official competitive events with full tournament browsing, team profiles, and player career tracking.

 ---